oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

     </copy>
     ```

-    Click on the "Explain Plan" button and select the "Advanced View" to display an image like the one below:
+    Click on the "Explain Plan" button and select the "Advanced View" button to display an image like the one below:

 	![plan query](images/parks_approx_execute_plan.png " ")